What is the National Traffic System?

 If the quantity of information in the PSCM/NTSMPG is a bit overwhelming, you may want to first have a look at K7BFL’s Guide to Creating a Radiogram which is a basic introduction to help get you started.

-You can download a free M/S Excel file of zip codes, towns, states, and counties for the entire US.
+You can find any zip code for the entire US by address at this location.
 A handy reference for any traffic handler.

 Here is a minimal zip code prefix map of the Eastern New York section.